jappeace/jappeaceApplication/content/mtl.md

 That blogpost inspired me to write this, because I can't find a succinct description on how to use MTL[^best-mtl].
-If I didn't learn by reading blogposts, then how did I learn this stuff again?
-I think it involved a lot of staring at [reflex](https://hackage.haskell.org/package/reflex).
-This learning process took days if not weeks.
+I learned MTL by staring at [reflex](https://hackage.haskell.org/package/reflex) for days, if not weeks.
-Which isn't very ergonomic or accessible.
+Which is an uncomfortable learning process.
-To make MTL more accessible I'll give a brief overview of doing this style[^mtl-vs-transformers].
+To make MTL more accessible I'll give a brief overview of this style[^mtl-vs-transformers].
-I'll write down how MTL works
-so people can read how to use it rather then struggling with it for days like I had to do.
+I'll write down how MTL works from the ground up, so people can *read* how to use it rather then struggling with code for days like I did.

 [^best-mtl]: The best I could find is this [blogpost](http://felixmulder.com/writing/2020/08/08/Revisiting-application-structure#the-n2-issue),
             which is more an experience report rather